wavebeem/wavebeem.com/src/blog/2021-12-29-why-react-hooks-are-so-hard.md

 I would really like to know why React hooks work this way.
 I assume it's because there's something "cleaner" about not wrapping your data in an extra object, but that's only true for components with a very small amount of state.
 Even a medium-sized component benefits from grouping fields together in a single object.
 Having 30+ calls to `useState` is very tedious!

 I'd wager that in most cases, the Vue.js approach used in `useMagic` is equally good, or easier to use correctly than `useState`.
 I'm sure the React core team has their reasons, but I haven't found a compelling reason to use `useState` instead of something friendlier like `useMagic`, besides "it's built-in to React".

+## Conclusion

+Many blog posts document the difficulty of working with closures in React hooks, but I haven't seen any that mention how we can _fix this_, besides just "programming better".
+Abstractions are made to help us.
+If our abstractions aren't working, we should make new ones.
+And I think it's time we stopped using `useState`.